dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 Log in to the dbt Snowflake Native App using your regular Snowflake login authentication method.
 The Snowflake user must have a corresponding dbt Cloud user with a _[developer license](/docs/cloud/manage-access/seats-and-users)_.
 Previously, this wasn't a requirement during the feature [Preview](/docs/dbt-versions/product-lifecycles#dbt-cloud).

 If your Snowflake Native App is already configured, you will be prompted to [link credentials](#link-credentials) the next time you access dbt Cloud from the app.
 This is a one-time process.
-If you don't have a dbt Cloud account associated with a developer license, you will be denied access to the dbt Cloud environment and will need an admin to create the account.
+If you don't have a dbt Cloud account associated with a developer license, you will be denied access to the dbt Cloud environment and will need an admin to assist.

 _Users with IT or read-only licenses will be denied access to dbt Cloud via the Snowflake Native App._